coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 )
 ```

-The things you need to look is **h=--& v=--&**, if it is there then the error is because you haven't set the *translatesAutoresizingMaskIntoConstraints* property to be false.
+The things you need to look is **h=--& v=--&**, if it is there then the error is because you haven't set the *translatesAutoresizingMaskIntoConstraints* property to false.
 For info read Apple guide [here](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/DebuggingTricksandTips.html#//apple_ref/doc/uid/TP40010853-CH21-SW1){:target="_blank"}.

 ### 2. **Unsatisfiable constraints:**